 Proper maintenance and care are crucial for the longevity and effectiveness of your septic drain field.
 Here are some common mistakes to avoid:

-1. Flushing non-biodegradable items: As mentioned earlier, avoid flushing non-biodegradable items down the toilet, as they can clog the pipes and cause damage to the drain field.
+1. Flushing non-biodegradable items: Avoid flushing them down the toilet, as they can clog the pipes and cause damage to the drain field.
 Stick to flushing only toilet paper and human waste.

 2. Overuse of water: Excessive water usage can overload your septic system and strain the drain field.
 Be mindful of your water consumption and try to conserve it whenever possible.
 Fix any leaks promptly and consider installing low-flow fixtures to reduce water usage.

-3. Parking or building on the drain field: The drain field should be kept clear of any heavy objects or structures.
-Parking vehicles or building structures on top of the drain field can compact the soil, disrupt the drainage process, and potentially damage the pipes.
+3. Parking or building on the drain field: The drain field should be clear of any heavy objects or structures.
+Parking vehicles or building structures on the drain field can compact the soil, disrupt the drainage process, and potentially damage the pipes.

 How to Extend the Lifespan of Your Septic Drain Field